-Division of Business and Technology Departments
+Division of Business and Technology

+Departments

 - Business Administration

 - Computer Technologies

-- · Marketing and Management
+- Marketing and Management

 As an integral unit within the Division of Business and Technology, Corporate Solutions is the single point of contact for extensive educational programs and training services to businesses, governmental agencies and nonprofit organizations.
-Corporate Solutions program delivery systems include the Corporate College, Corporate Contract Training, Continuing Professional Education, the Testing and Training Center, and convening.
+Corporate Solutions program delivery systems include the Corporate College, Corporate Contract Training, Continuing Professional Education, the Testing and Training Center, and convening of workforce meetsings and special events.
 To learn more about Corporate Solutions' convenient programs and services, contact us at 215-496-6158 or e-mail csinquiry@ccp.edu or visit us online.